2021-2022 Innovation Awards Ceremony at the Innovation Afterwork of the University of Montpellier and its partners

 The University of Montpellier, France's leading university in the world rankings of universities doing the most to advance science, invent new technologies and help support the global economy (Reuters 2019), and one of the five universities piloting a Pôle Universitaire d'Innovation (PUI), will be taking advantage of this opportunity to showcase its innovation and partnership strategy, present its latest success stories and discuss future challenges.

-The afterwork will also feature the traditional Innovation Awards ceremony for researchers and teacher-researchers who have distinguished themselves by bringing forward innovative ideas that open up new economic, technological or societal avenues.
+The afterwork will also include the traditional Innovation Awards ceremony for researchers and teacher-researchers who have distinguished themselves by bringing forward innovative ideas that open up new economic, technological or societal avenues.

 The Innovation Awards in a nutshell

 The "University of Montpellier Innovation Awards", launched in March 2019, aim to highlight researchers, teacher-researchers and staff from I-SITE consortium establishments and organizations who are at the heart of projects that are particularly innovative, particularly in terms of expected impact.
-Each year, a call for applications is sent out to all staff at UM and its I-SITE partners, and these applications are evaluated by a jury made up of personalities from the worlds of higher education, research and the socio-economic world.
+Each year, a call for applications is sent out to all staff at UM and its I-SITE partners, and these applications are evaluated by a jury made up of leading figures from higher education, research and the socio-economic world.

 5 winners of the 2021-2022 Innovation Award